Is Rhodium Magnetic? And Can Rhodium Be Magnetized Under Certain Circumstances or Not?

 • Rhodium-plated yellow gold jewelry.
 Yellow gold isn’t magnetic so yellow gold rhodium plated jewelry won’t be magnetic as well.

 • Rhodium-plated white gold jewelry.
-White gold isn’t magnetic so rhodium plated white gold jewelry also won’t be magnetic.
-The only exception is when white gold contains nickel as nickel is magnetic.
+White gold isn’t magnetic so rhodium plated white gold jewelry won’t be magnetic.
+The only exception is when white gold contains nickel because nickel is magnetic.
 But the amount of nickel in white gold alloy typically isn’t enough to show a strong magnetic effect.

 • Rhodium-plated black gold jewelry.
 Black gold isn’t magnetic as it’s a combination of yellow gold (which is diamagnetic) and rhodium or black oxide coating, both of which are non magnetic.